Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the other side.

-Minor box rub on the roof and that's about it for flaws!
-The car is completely intact and very, very clean with spectacular lettering, nice vibrant paint and clear tank windows!
+A small amount of box rub on one of the door handles and that's about it for flaws!
+The car is very, very clean with beautiful lettering, nice vibrant paint and intact steps!
+In addition, the "Flying Shoe" mechanisms are completely intact and the couplers work!

 Two views of the roof.